 With the combined income of wildlife tourism and cattle ranching, Ol Pejeta has become an example of biodiversity, self-sustainability and community development.
 The Sweetwaters Chimpanzee Sanctuary is currently home to over 800 orphaned or confiscated chimpanzees from all over Eastern Africa.
 Beginning with a population of 20 eastern black rhinos in 1989, the park now boasts 86 black rhinos, 11 southern white rhinos and 4 northern white rhinos.
 In addition, thanks to donations as well as the park’s generous contributions, it has disbursed over $4 million dollars to local community development efforts including funds for local education, health, drinking water, roads, livestock extension and community-based tourism.

-When on safari in Ol Pejeta, travelers pick from one of four luxury bush camps, and two houses on property from which to explore the area’s wildlife, including our favorite Sweetwaters Tented Camp.
+When on safari in Ol Pejeta, travelers pick from one of four luxury bush camps, and two houses on property from which to explore the area’s wildlife.
 The conservancy is large enough that every camp feels exclusive and private, though the infrastructure of an established management system governs the camps like a five star resort.

 Ol Pejeta brings to the table every aspect we seek in a world-class basecamp.
 Sustainability, responsibility, community involvement, and world-class accommodation all come together to form a worthy example for African wildlife tourism.
-Please check out our Wildlife Paradise Safari for an example of how this conservancy can fit into a custom Kenya safari.
+Please check out our Wildlife Paradise Safari for an example of how this conservancy can fit into Kenya safari tours.

 Can't get enough Africa?
 Are you in the very beginning planning stages of your trip?
 Great!
 We published an absolutely free travel guide to picking your perfect safari destination.
 Click below to download!